 The easiest way to jump on this so-called green bandwagon is to convert an existing model, much like Mercedes has done with the SLS AMG E-Cell.
 In Honda’s case, rather than go for excitement, they are going downtown.
 In other words, they have taken the funky little Fit and stuffed it full of electro-technology.
 With a range of just 100 miles, most potential buyers of this car would be downtown commuters who don’t travel far each day and enjoy the ease of parking that a small car offers.

 Like the Mercedes, the Fit EV concept shows that performance does not have to suffer just because a car is green.
 In fact, the Fit EV is said to have a top speed of 90 miles per hour and, when in sport mode, displays acceleration much like the gasoline-powered version.
 Not exactly quick, but perfect for scooting about town.

 The FIT EV concept was first shown at the LA Auto Show in November.
-We’ve got the Honda press release and video from that show, along with more photos from Detroit, after the break.
+Here is the Honda press release and video from that show, along with more photos from Detroit, after the break.
+Enjoy!

 Honda Press Release:

 The Fit EV is designed to meet the daily driving needs of the average metropolitan commuter and utilizes the same 5-passenger layout found in the popular Fit hatchback.
 When the Fit EV production model is introduced, it will be powered by a lithium-ion battery and coaxial electric motor.

 The high-density motor, derived from the FCX Clarity fuel cell electric vehicle, delivers excellent efficiency and power while remaining quiet at high speeds.
 The Fit EV will have a top speed of 90 mph.